'Goodness and humor' celebrated as 'Sesame Street' turns 50

 Enter "Sesame Street" creators Joan Ganz Cooney and Lloyd Morrisett, who worked with Harvard University developmental psychologist Gerald Lesser to build the show's unique approach to teaching that now reaches 120 million children.
 Legendary puppeteer Jim Henson supplied the critters.

-"It wasn't about if kids were learning from TV, it was about what they were learning from TV," said Steve Youngwood, the chief operating officer of Sesame Workshop.
-"If they could harness that power to teach them the alphabet and their numbers as opposed to the words to beer commercials, you may be able to make a really big difference."
+"If they could harness that power to teach them the alphabet and their numbers as opposed to the words to beer commercials, you may be able to make a really big difference," said Steve Youngwood, the chief operating officer of Sesame Workshop.

-No one else was doing it.
-Children's programing at the time was made up of shows like "Captain Kangaroo," ''Romper Room" and the violent skirmishes between "Tom & Jerry." ''Mr. Rogers' Neighborhood" was lovely, but it was mostly teaching social skills.

-"There was nothing even remotely that contained any educational component at all for children," said Phillip Levine, a professor of economics at Wellesley College who has studied the show. "'Sesame Street' was 100% about education."

 The show was designed by education professionals and child psychologists with one goal: to help low-income and minority students aged 2-5 overcome some of the deficiencies they had when entering school.
 Social scientists had long noted white and higher income kids were often better prepared.

 So, it wasn't an accident that the show was set on an urban street with a multicultural cast.
 Diversity and inclusion were baked into the show.
-Monsters, humans and animals all lived together peacefully.
+Monsters and humans and animals lived peacefully together.

 Bert, Ernie and the gang made an instant impression on actress Sonia Manzano.
 She saw a neighborhood that looked like hers.
 She saw people who looked like her.
 She would become a cast member, Maria, on the show, starring and writing for it from 1971-2015, including getting married on air.